bureauforgood/mariadelaguardia.com/README.md

 `.project--yellow`

 ##### Other Classes
-`.project--composed-image` - used to disable the image drop shadow in case the image is precomposed with its own shadows

 `.decorated` - class to indicate which element should be decorated with the vertical line in the center
 `.animsition-link` - used on a link to trigger page-to-page transitions